-A major fire broke out in the Ceat Tyres factory in the central suburb of the city on Sunday evening; no casualties have been reported yet and the cause of the fire is till unknown
+Train services were severly affected on Sunday after a major fire broke out in the Ceat Tyres factory in the central suburb of the city; so far no casualties have been reported in the incident

 Smoke and flames billowed from the Ceat Tyres factory in Nahur yesterday.
 The fire broke out at 5.38 pm and preliminary reports suggested no one had died in the incident.
 Workers at the company are known to work in four shifts and the fire occurred in the second shift.
 The cause of the fire is unknown as of now.

 “The cause of the fire is not yet clear.
 It appears to be a short circuit.
 Some other theories going around are that it started due to a stray spark during welding work.
 We were working in another department when the news broke out, and we all rushed out.
 Luckily, we escaped unhurt,” said Bajirao Tupe, a worker at the factory.